Preface

 • cache miss rate for load instructions;

-• cycles per instruction (CPI);
+• average number of cycles per instruction (CPI);

 • average memory access time in cycles (cycles per memory access, assuming 0 cycles for a cache hit and a miss penalty for a cache miss; see below);

-• the number of dirty cache blocks evicted;
+• number of dirty cache blocks evicted;

-• the number of load misses;
+• number of load misses;

-• the number of store misses;
+• number of store misses;

-• the number of load hits; and
+• number of load hits; and

-• the number of store hits.
+• number of store hits.

 See the examples below.